rachellee0720/Advertising-List-Generator/README.md

 2. **Clustering**
 	> 1. Cluster the key customers.
-	> 2. Used model is KMeans, and select the number of clusters through elbow method.
+	> 2. Used model is K-means, and select the number of clusters through elbow method.
 	> 3. Find the most loyal key customers cluster through the average value of each column in dataset of each cluster.

 3. **Produce the advertising list**